Are you a parent considering buying online tutoring for your child?

 - We connect through Skype, a free program that lets us see one another.

 - I share my computer screen with you, so that your child sees the books on my screen.

-- I create an appropriate lesson for each session, and it changes from moment to moment as we work together, because I teach precisely what the child needs most at that moment in time, with thousands of books for me to choose.
+- I create an appropriate lesson for each session, and it changes from moment to moment as we work together, because I teach precisely what the child needs most at that moment in time, with thousands of books for me to choose from.

 - Once I understand your child’s issues, we work with ebooks that I purchase specifically for your child’s problems.